-The MDS 3.0 Coordinator Certification program meets once a week for 8 sessions to assure the its trainees are equipped with the knowledge that is required to assist Skilled Nursing Facilities in successfully reporting of Quality of Care, & Maximization of State and Federal Reimbursement programs for the facilities that they serve.
+The MDS 3.0 Coordinator Certification program meets once a week for 6 sessions to assure that its trainees are equipped with the knowledge that is required to assist Skilled Nursing Facilities in successfully reporting Quality of Care, & Maximization of State and Federal Reimbursement programs for the facilities that they serve.

 MDS Training Institute was recently granted accreditation with Missouri Nurses Association for Approval of Registered Professional Nurse Continuing Education for the "MDS 3.0 Coordinator Certificate Program" for 17 contact hours

-"This continuing activity nurisng activity was approved by the Missouri Nurses Association, an accedited approver by the American Nurses Creditaling Center"s Commision on Accreditation"
+"This continuing nursing activity was approved by the Missouri Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation"

 Congrats to our Nurse Planning Team & Committee!